ga4gh/cat-vrs/docs/source/index.rst

 .. note::

-   VRSATILE is as Driver Project initiative to guide extending VRS in practical, real-world data exchange. **The contents of this resource are not a GA4GH standard**.
+   VRSATILE is a Driver Project initiative to guide extending VRS in practical, real-world data exchange. **The contents of this resource are not a GA4GH standard**.
 As the demonstrated utility of VRSATILE specification components become clear through Driver Project feedback and adoption, we will advance those